John C. Liu, MD, is a neurosurgeon and co-director of the USC Spine Center at Keck Medicine of USC.

 “When I first started my career, the process of completing a spine surgery was complex, uncomfortable and time consuming.
 Due to advancements in technology, we now have the ability to perform surgery with minimally invasive access and navigation to the spine.”

-“Working at Keck Medicine of USC allows me to be around people who have such a strong sense of community.
-Plus, it gives me the opportunity to work on research regarding patient outcomes after spine surgery, techniques in minimally invasive spine surgery and spinal cord injury.”
+“Working at Keck Medicine allows me to be around people who have such a strong sense of community.
+Plus, it gives me the opportunity to work on research focused on patient outcomes after spine surgery, techniques in minimally invasive spine surgery and spinal cord injury.”